marcelss/ServiceBusDemo/README.md

 ## General info

-This project is a simple solution to learn how Azure Service Bus works, you can send and receive messages to a queue or a topic.
+This project is a simple demo to show how Azure Service Bus works, you can send and receive messages to a queue or a topic.